-In many businesses workers are paid wages or a salary, and that compensation is subject to income tax withholding and employer taxes.
+In many businesses, employees are paid wages or a salary, and that compensation is subject to income tax withholding and employer taxes.

-But sole proprietors, partners in a partnership, and the members of a limited liability company are never paid wages because they are considered to be self-employed.
+But sole proprietors, partners in a partnership, and the members of a limited liability company are not paid wages because they are considered to be self-employed.
 So how do such individuals take money out of the business?
-It is by means of an “owner's draw” or just a regular old “draw”?
+These amounts are commonly referred to as an owner's draw.

 What Is An Owner's Draw?